PAGE LAST UPDATED: January 25, 2021

 Small Business Majority is a national small business advocacy organization, founded and run by small business owners to ensure America’s entrepreneurs are a key part of a thriving and inclusive economy.
 SBM actively engages small business owners and policymakers in support of public policy solutions, and deliver information and resources to entrepreneurs that promote small business growth and drive a strong, sustainable job-creating economy.
 Visit SmallBusinessmajority.org to learn more.

 View the Small Business Majority’s archived webinar from March 30, 2020 that covers federal and state assistance for small businesses from the Governor’s Office of Business and Economic Development, the Small Business Development Center, Opportunity Fund and the Small Business Majority.
-View other archived webinars and upcoming events from Small Business Majority.
+View previous webinars on-demand from the Small Business Majority.

 Utility Companies Suspending Disconnection of Service